EqVIO: An Equivariant Filter for Visual Inertial Odometry: Introduction

 The key contributions of this paper are as follows. \begin{itemize} \item A novel Lie group, the \emph{VI-SLAM group}, is developed for the VIO problem.
 This Lie group symmetry is compatible with the reference frame invariance of VIO.
 Additionally, in contrast to the symmetries explored in prior literature \cite{2018_brossard_UnscentedKalmanFilter}, the visual measurement function of VIO is equivariant with respect to the VI-SLAM group.

 \item The advantages of the VI-SLAM group are clearly demonstrated.
-Its $\SE_2(3)$ component is shown to eliminate linearisation error in the bias-free IMU error dynamics.
+Its $\SE_2(3)$ component is shown to eliminate linearisation error in the bias-free IMU error dynamics; the only error in the propagation of the full IMU error dynamics is due to the measurement noise and bias estimation error.
 The novel landmark symmetry, based on $\SOT(3)$ components, eliminates second-order approximation error of the visual measurement function by exploiting equivariance.
 It also improves on and explains the well-known advantages of the inverse-depth parametrisation of landmarks that is core to modern filter performance in VIO algorithms.

 \item A novel VIO algorithm, \emph{EqVIO}, is proposed that combines a simple feature-tracking front-end and basic outlier rejection with an equivariant filter implementation.
 EqVIO is shown to outperform state-of-the-art VIO algorithms in both speed and accuracy on both the popular EuRoC \cite{2016_burri_EuRoCMicroAerial} and the challenging UZH FPV \cite{2019_delmerico_AreWeReady} datasets.
 Our implementation of EqVIO is open source and publicly available under a GNU GPLv3 licence \footnote{\url{https://github.com/pvangoor/eqvio}}. \end{itemize}